jakep962/Resources-for-graduate-students/README.md

 ## Computing resources

-I agree with much of the lab policies for the Bolnick Lab at the University of Connecticut.
+I agree with much of the lab policies for the Bolnick Lab at the University of Connecticut (https://bolnicklab.wordpress.com/2015/10/01/labvalues/)